Jack Johnson: Death

 Johnson was buried at Graceland Cemetery in Chicago next to his first wife, Etta Duryea Johnson, who committed suicide in 1912.
 His grave was initially unmarked, but was later marked with a large tombstone which says only "Johnson".
 An additional marker was added after filmmaker Ken Burns released a film about Johnson's life in 2005.
-Johnson's new, smaller gravestone reads: "Jack / John A. Johnson.
+Johnson's footstone reads: "Jack / John A. Johnson.
 18781946.
 First black heavyweight champion of the world."
 Johnson's signature is on the back of the stone.